12. In Love With Spring: My Novel Online

 The next morning, she caught up with them at their lockers.

 Carly wrinkled her nose.
 “Probably home with a bad case of zits!”

-“Her skin is gross,” Tina put in.
+“Her skin is gross,” Tina said.

-Relieved, Allie said, “If her skin is so oily, why is her hair so dry?” and when they laughed, shame flooded her.
+Relieved, Allie asked, “If her skin is so oily, why is her hair so dry?” and when they laughed, shame flooded her.
 Poor Janine!
 It’s not her fault she has a bad complexion.
 And a little VO5 would give her hair shine.

 “She has no chin,” Carly said, and Tina said, “She does so, it’s got a zit on it!”

 Allie closed her locker and spun the lock for no reason except to conceal that she wasn’t laughing with them.
 My friends are so ugly when they gang up on someone, and I’m just as bad.
 Worse, even, because I know it’s wrong and I keep doing it.
 She took a deep breath.
 I should say Okay, so I haven’t gotten my period yet, is that such a crime?
 I should suggest we be a little more compassionate, and when one of us is upset, we should ty to help her, not attack her.
 But even thinking about it made her sweat.
-The idea of promoting kindness to her crowd seemed so ludicrous.
-And the thought of behaving differently from her friends was… she couldn’t even think about it, that’s how bad it was.
+The idea of promoting kindness to her crowd seemed so crazy.
+And the thought of behaving differently from her friends…she couldn’t even think about it, that’s how bad it was.

-A few days after Christmas Allie woke very early with a vague stomach ache.
-She got up and went into the bathroom, and when she pulled down her panties she saw a bright red spot of blood.
+A few days after Christmas Allie woke very early with a vague stomachache.
+She got up and went into the bathroom, and when she pulled down her panties, she saw a bright red spot of blood.